neuralmagic/deepsparse/user-guide/scheduler.md

-# Inference Types with DeepSparse Scheduler
+# Inference Types With DeepSparse Scheduler

 This page explains the various settings for DeepSparse, which enable you to tune the performance to your workload.